 - Natural Supplements: There are vitamins and supplements that can aid in weight loss.
 Note that these are just that, aids.
 They won’t make you shed pounds on their own and they aren’t a sure thing, but some people have reported positive results when combining natural supplements with diet and exercise.
 As with all pills and supplements, you should always consult your doctor before taking anything.

-- Non-Traditional Weight Loss Therapy: It should be mentioned that these are not one size fits all solutions.
-Everyone’s body is different, which is why some have found success with non-traditional therapies and some have not.
-A few options include: acupuncture, massage, hypnosis, mediation, and journaling accompanied by visualization of your goals.
+- Non-Traditional Weight Loss Therapy: Everyone’s body is different, which is why some have found success with non-traditional therapies and some have not.
+A few options include acupuncture, massage, hypnosis, meditation, and journaling accompanied by visualization of your goals.
 Again, you should get your physician’s approval before trying any of these and they may not work for everyone.

 We encourage you to stay away from diet pills and to seek a weight loss method that combines natural ingredients and food with an active lifestyle.
 The fact is, the risks associated with weight loss pills and unregulated dietary supplements are not worth it.
 You may lose a few pounds now, but you could be paying for those few pounds by sacrificing your health in the future

-If you have taken diet pills and are experiencing heart problems, or any adverse symptoms, know that you may have options.
+If you have taken diet pills and experiencing any adverse symptoms, know that you may have options.
 Our attorneys know that dangerous drugs are out there.
 We’d love to speak with you about your experience and evaluate your case to find out if legal recourse is a legitimate option.
 Call us at 1-877-529-1222.